Dear Consumer Ed:

 However, many credit card issuers have policies against sellers charging a credit card account before shipment.
 If you think a seller charged your account too soon, report it to the credit card issuer.
 Otherwise, the issuer has no way to know the seller isn’t following its policies.

-If you are unable to resolve this issue, you can file a complaint with the Federal Trade Commission at www.ftc.gov or with the Georgia Department of Law’s Consumer Protection Division by visiting www.consumer.ga.gov or by calling 404-651-8600.
+If you are unable to resolve this issue, you can file a complaint with the Federal Trade Commission at www.ftc.gov or with the Georgia Attorney General's Consumer Protection Division by calling 404-651-8600.